Taylor Swift calls off Vienna concerts after terror arrests – DW – 08/07/2024

 "There will be relevant police officers on duty, both in plain clothes and in uniform, in particular special units like WEGA [a Vienna special emergency response unit] and police canine units, to meet the varied tasks facing police and to enable a disruption-free event," Pürstl said.

-He said fixed and mobile video surveillance would be used, and that the airspace would also be monitored with appropriate means.
+He said fixed and mobile video surveillance would be used and that Austrian airspace would also be monitored.

 He warned people to expect and not to be alarmed by potentially thorough search measures on entry to such events.
 He said Vienna police and event organizers were in close contact with each other.